Jayland Walker’s family sues officers and city, alleging excessive force

 Months after a grand jury declined to indict the unnamed officers in the death of Walker, a 25-year-old Black man, his family is seeking at least $45 million in damages from the officers, the city of Akron and city officials, according to a press release.

+“Jayland Walker’s death has been mischaracterized as his fault,” Bobby DiCello, an attorney for the Walker family, said in a press conference Friday.
+He called that mischaracterization “repugnant.”

-During a routine traffic stop on June 27, 2022, police officers fatally shot Walker after he fired a single bullet from his car, then ran from the officers, according to a state investigation.
+During a routine traffic stop on June 27, 2022, police officers fatally shot Walker after he fired a single bullet from his vehicle, then ran from the officers, according to a state investigation.
 He left the gun in his still-moving car.

 His death gained national attention and roiled yet another city amid heightened tensions with police over the killing of a Black man that started with a traffic stop.

-The officers fired nearly 100 bullets at Walker in less than 7 seconds when he refused to put up his hands and appeared to reach into his waistband, believing him to be armed and a “deadly threat,” the state investigation said.
+The officers fired the nearly 100 bullets at Walker in less than 7 seconds when he refused to put up his hands and appeared to reach into his waistband, believing him to be armed and a “deadly threat,” the state investigation said.

 Police officers violated Walker’s rights to freedom from excessive force under the fourth amendment when they shot him in a hail of gunfire even though Walker was unarmed, according to the lawsuit.